 The Early History

-In the mid 1800’s British sailors spread gin to the rest of the world.
+In the mid 1800’s British sailors spread the clear liquor to the rest of the world.
 The British East India Company promoted the world’s best tasting anti-malarial medicine made with the tonic/quinine water and London Dry gin.
 The cocktail was used to mask quinine’s bitter taste.
 The G&T (Gin & Tonic) was thus born.

 Vodka Steals the Scene

 The 60’s saw the Vodka craze and its proliferation of sweet mixes soar, while gin’s image began getting tarnished.
 Gin was viewed as the older generation’s drink, one that your grandparents drank at their country club or retirement village.
 In an interview with Barbara Werley, MS, Pappas Bros.
 Restaurants, she noted the resurgence of gin after 1985 and credited the rise to Bombay Sapphire and its “lighter style of gin that competed well with the increasingly popular vodka.”